ZoneFlex Frequently Asked Questions

 3. Small and medium business have no purpose-built WLAN systems available to them today that will help them put in place an easy to use and manage secure wireless LAN

 13. Is Ruckus changing directions with ZoneFlex?

-On the contrary, Ruckus Wireless is actually extending its unique triple play experience and product leadership into the enterprise market.
+On the contrary, Ruckus Networks is actually extending its unique triple play experience and product leadership into the enterprise market.

 We have been approached by many small and medium business organizations to provide a wireless LAN solution that provides multimedia support, predictable performance and ease of use.
 ZoneFlex is this result of this market demand.

 Through our customers, we’ve found that the proverbial ‘triple play’ transcends the home and carrier market.
 Given the number of users, types of applications and pervasiveness of Wi-Fi as a connection technology, the need for reliable connectivity and predictable Wi-Fi performance has never been more important.

 14. Can the ZoneFlex APs work independently from the ZoneDirector?

 Yes.
 ZoneFlex APs can be deployed and will operate independently from the Ruckus ZoneDirector.

 15. Does the ZoneDirector only work with ZoneFlex APs?

 16. Can ZoneFlex APs work with other vendors' controllers?